 There are two monuments to the 28th Pennsylvania Volunteer Infantry Regiment on the Gettysburg battlefield.
 The original monument on Slocum Avenue was dedicated by the State of Pennsylvania in 1885.
-(39.819178° N, 77.220142° W; Tour map: Culp’s Hill North; Google maps to both monuments)
+(Culp’s Hill North tour map) A second monument, dedicated in 1904, is near Rock Creek off South Confederate Avenue.
+It shows the regiment’s position on the morning of July 2nd.
+(East Confederate Avenue tour map)

 The 28th Pennsylvania was commanded at the Battle of Gettysburg by Captain John H. Flynn.
 It brought 370 men to the field, losing 3 killed, 23 wounded and 2 missing.